swaroopg92/penpa-edit/README.md

 	* Line or x: Line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line.
 Right click and drag for multiple crosses in one go.
 	* Line or OX: Line and 〇× in square (Country road)
 	* Edge x: Edge and auxiliary cross marks (x) on edges.
 Right click for x.
 Right click and drag for multiple crosses in one go.
-	* Edge IO: Edge, auxiliary x, and inside/outside painted yellow and green.
+	* Edge IO: Edge, auxiliary x, and inside/outside painted yellow and green. ("Surface Second Color" preference can be used to change green.)
 (Slitherlink, Cave) - Right Click for cross and Left Click for Line
 	* Yajilin: Left mouse click - Black square, Left mouse click drag - green line, Right click - dot in center, cross (x) on edges
 	* Hashi: Draw the line again to make a double line
 * Area / Field: